RedHatQE/firewatch/docs/configuration_guide.md

 ]
 ```

 The firewatch configuration can be saved to a file (can be stored wherever you want and named whatever you want, it must be JSON though) or defined in the `FIREWATCH_CONFIG` variable.
-When using the `report` command, if an argument for `--firewatch_config_path` is not provided, the environment variable will be used.
+When using the `report` command, if an argument for `--firewatch-config-path` is not provided, the environment variable will be used.

 The firewatch configuration is a list of rules, each rule is defined using the following values: